Joecstarr/thesis/sections/future_work/undergrad_rsch.md

 (@sec-life-cycle) for use in organizing undergraduate research.
 These processes can be combined with fully structured, partially structured, or unstructured problem statements, depending on student maturity, to create product worthy undergraduate research projects.
-Using this proccess for training undergraduate researchs is enhanced by sequencing parts of or multiple problems with a gradual release of responsibility model as described by Fisher and Frey [@fisherBetterLearningStructured2013].
+Using this process for training undergraduate researches is enhanced by sequencing parts of or multiple problems with a gradual release of responsibility model as described by Fisher and Frey [@fisherBetterLearningStructured2013].

 ```{include} ./selection_projects.md